We provide offline, online and recorded lectures in the same amount.

 Outcomes of Quad virtual summit-2021 Introduction The maiden Quadrilateral Security Dialogue summit of the leaders of Australia, India, Japan and the U.S. on March 12 was a defining moment in Asian geopolitics.
 The Quad is no longer a loose coalition.
 The Indian Ocean tsunami of 2004 triggered cooperation among the navies and governments of the Quad powers.
 They sought to forge diplomatic cooperation on regional issues in 2006-08, but gave up mainly because China objected to it an

-U.K. turns to Indo – Pacific in post-Brexit foreign policy What is Indo Pacific?
-The term Indo Pacific was first time used by Shinzo Abe Japan 2007.
+The U.K. turns to Indo – Pacific in post-Brexit foreign policy What is Indo Pacific?
+The term Indo Pacific was first time used by Shinzo Abe in Japan in 2007.
 The “Indo-Pacific” idea was originally conceived in 2006- 07.
-One of the reasons behind the popularity of this term is an understanding that the Indian Ocean and the Pacific are a linked strategic theater.
+One of the reasons behind the popularity of this term is an understanding that the Indian Ocean and the Pacific are linked strategic theatres.
 Also, the centre of gravity has shifted to Asia.
-The reason being maritime routes, the Indian Ocean
+The reason is maritime routes, the Indian

-Alaska meet (U.S-China summit) Introduction This news talks about the Alaska meet to be held between USA and China, the areas of contention between them and its impact on the world economy.
-Areas of contention between USA and China The meeting comes on the back of tensions that spiralled during the Trump administration around trade tariffs, 5G telecommunication, tech espionage, Chinese maritime actions and U.S. sanctions on China, and further exacerbated over the pandemic, wh
+Alaska meet (U.S-China summit) Introduction This news talks about Alaska's meeting to be held between the USA and China, the areas of contention between them and its impact on the world economy.
+Areas of contention between USA and China The meeting comes on the back of tensions that spiralled during the Trump administration around trade tariffs, 5G telecommunication, tech espionage, Chinese maritime actions and U.S. sanctions on China, and further exacerbated over the pan

 U.S. and China need each other Introduction U.S. President Joe Biden has called Chinese President Xi Jinping and North Korean President Kim Jong-un “thugs”, Turkish President Recep Tayyip Erdogan an “autocrat” and Russian President Vladimir Putin a “killer”.
 The public is accustomed to read-outs about conversations between international leaders.
 These often portray a righteous West instructing the world on how to behave by constructing a media n